jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_settings_organizations.md

 6. Enter the email address of the person you want to join the organization.
 They will receive an email asking them to join.
 Once accepted their email address will display on the Manage Organization page.

-   {% include note.html content="In order to invite someone they must already have, or sign up for a Spotlight account." %}
+   {% include note.html content="The person you invite must already have a Spotlight Cloud (Spotlight Essesntials) account." %}

    {% include imageCloud.html file="invite-someone-screen-grab.png" alt="Invite" %}

-3. The person you’ve invited must click a link in the email they receive to confirm they want to join your organization.
+3. The person you have invited must click a link in the email they receive to confirm they want to join your organization.

    {% include note.html content="A person can only be a member of one organizatiojn at a time." %}

-### View organization members
+## View organization members

 1. From a web browser, open the Spotlight web site - [https://www.spotlightesssentials.com](https://www.spotlightesssentials.com).
 2. From the Spotlight web site [Sign in to Spotlight Cloud.](https://www.spotlightessentials.com/home/SignIn)